 - Executive Platinum: 120% bonus

 However, this elite mileage bonus is only available on certain airlines.
-Alaska Airlines was just added to the list this week:
+Luckily, Alaska Airlines is among the qualifying airlines.

 An example of this new elite bonus

-That's almost 2,000 more AAdvantage miles for the exact same flight.
+If you have top-tier Executive Platinum status, you get almost 2,000 more AAdvantage miles for the exact same flight.
 Even if you value AAdvantage miles at a super-conservative rate of just 1¢ per mile, that's almost $20 more in value on this one flight.
-That bonus can really add up for frequent travelers such as him.
+That bonus can really add up for frequent travelers.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.